How to beat addiction to painkillers

 As well as intensive inpatient treatment for your painkiller addiction, we are also able to offer outpatient therapy via our online therapy service, Priory Connect.

-You don’t have to struggle with an addiction to painkillers – expert help is available and you can make a full recovery.
+You don’t have to struggle with an addiction to painkillers – expert help is available and you can make a lasting recovery.

 In light of the coronavirus outbreak, our addiction treatment team have been working hard to quickly and effectively adapt our practices so that we are able to safely provide addiction support.